DANANG SCULPTURE FOUNDATION

 MARBLE AND GRANITE WORKSHOP

-We also provide accommodation next to the workshop with self – service kitchen, air – conditioner, bathroom and living room (2 double rooms and 1 single room).
+We also provide accommodation next to the workshop with self – service kitchen, air – conditioner, bathroom and living room (2 double room and one single room).

 The cost for one week is 160€ to 220€ depending on the standard of the room.
 Some other supporting services are picking up at the airport.

 At all stone and bronze workshops organised by Global Stone Workshop each Participant rents an individual working space of 4 m2.
 Global Stone Workshop takes no responsibility whatsoever for accidents that may occur during the Participants working time… Participants sculpt at their own risk.
 Participants are also responsible for damages they might cause others.
 Global Stone Workshop recommends all Participants to buy a Personal Accident Insurance Policy in their own country… if they don’t have one already.